Hundreds of exam-style questions

+There is no substitute for revising with real exam-style questions.
 Using past-papers to practice answering exam questions is a critical part of the revision process.
 However, students quickly exhaust the available material from exam board websites.

-Unique to Smart Revise, students can choose from two methods of marking their answers.
+Students can choose from two methods of marking their answers.
 Guided and unguided marking.
 Unguided shows the mark scheme to students and allows them to enter the number of marks awarded.
 Guided marking steps a student through a series of simple yes/no questions to help them judge their answer, automatically adding up the marks gained.

 Smart Advance does not automatically mark a student’s answer.
 It is an important, and rich part of the revision process that students reflect on their answers for themselves instead of the computer doing it for them.
 Engaging with the mark scheme allows students to understand how examiners award credit for their answers.

+A suite of reports enables teachers to review the answers students are writing to questions and also assess how well they are interpreting and applying the mark scheme.
 Discover if students need more practice with particular command words such as, “justify” or “level of response” type questions, or whether they are struggling to answer fully the questions worth higher marks.

 Identify the individual bullet points in a mark scheme that students didn’t use when awarding themselves marks